-New residential development that improves access to existing or provides new publicly accessible open space will be supported provided it does not increase flood risk.
-Provision will be particularly encouraged where it improves/provides new access to:
+New residential development that improves access to public open space or provides new publicly accessible open space in the parish will be supported provided it does not worsen flood risk.
+In particular access to;

-- River Welland making it more accessible to the community while protecting its natural features and species and not interfering with its ability to function as a flood flow route and flood plain; - disused railway line making it more accessible to the community for walking and/or cycling while protecting its natural features and species: - c. footpaths and footways leading into the open countryside and linking the Neighbourhood community residential areas and new areas of public open space within the SDA. - 5.9 Lubenham has its own character and history.
+- a. the River Welland making it more accessible to the public while protecting its natural features and species and not interfering with its ability to function as a flood flow route and flood plain and; - b. the disused railway line making it more accessible for walking or cycling while protecting its natural features and species and; - c. footpaths and footways leading into the open countryside and linking the community and; - d. new areas of public open space within the SDA; will be encouraged where it also accords with other relevant policies in the development plan. - 5.9 Lubenham has its own character and history.
 (See character statement Appendix 3).
 All new development should respect its village context and poor designs that would detract from the character of the village, its heritage and history, or views of heritage assets and their settings should be resisted.

-All new residential developments should be of a high standard of design and layout:
+All new residential developments should be of a high standard of design and layout:-

-- (i) respecting the height, scale and massing of existing neighbouring buildings; - (ii) reflecting the quality of material finishes found in the vicinity; - (iii) utilising features of more common local vernacular architecture, and;
+- (i) they should reflect the height, scale and mass of existing neighbouring buildings and; - (ii) they should reflect the quality of material finishes found in the vicinity and: - (iii) they should utilise features of vernacular architecture more commonly found in the vicinity.